This topic has been updated with 2016 Census data for all areas. What's this?

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2016.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of individual income levels in the Frankston City in 2011 compared to Greater Melbourne shows that there was a lower proportion of people earning a high income (those earning $1,500 per week or more) and a similar proportion of low income people (those earning less than $400 per week).
+Analysis of individual income levels in the Frankston City in 2016 compared to Greater Melbourne shows that there was a lower proportion of people earning a high income (those earning $1,750 per week or more) as well as a lower proportion of low income people (those earning less than $500 per week).

 The major differences between the Frankston City's individual incomes and Greater Melbourne's individual incomes were:

 - A larger percentage of persons who earned $400 - $499 (8.9% compared to 7.4%)

 - A smaller percentage of persons who earned Negative Income/ Nil income (8.2% compared to 11.2%)

 - A smaller percentage of persons who earned $3,000 or more (1.4% compared to 3.4%)

 - A smaller percentage of persons who earned $2,000 - $2,999 (3.4% compared to 5.1%)